-If you decided to hit up the internet for some advice on how to sober up from weed fast you’ve probably run across a plethora of tips, ranging from taking a shower to chewing on some peppercorns.
-And, as with all things cannabis-related, the line between fact and fiction can be difficult to determine – Not what you want to spend your time doing when your boss expects you behind a desk in twenty minutes.
+If you decided to hit up the internet for some advice on how to sober up from weed fast, you’ve probably run across a plethora of tips, ranging from taking a shower to chewing on some peppercorns.
+And, as with all things cannabis-related, the line between fact and fiction can be difficult to determine.

-In this article we’re going to take a look at some of the most common ways people say will help you sober up from being high, with our usual view for separating truth from folklore, and hopefully help you figure out some quick ways to stop being high.
-Let’s get started with an important question:
+In this article, we’re going to take a look at some of the most common ways people say will help you sober up from being high, with our usual view for separating truth from folklore, and hopefully help you figure out some quick ways to stop being high.
+So let’s get started with an important question:

 How Long Does a Weed High Last?